 The harm can escalate over the years and impact the wood that is beneath it.

 As the roofing material dims, there can be problems like cracking and deterioration.
 Flashing may pull apart, too.

-Shrinkage impacts roofs which are coated with EPDM, a synthetic polymer membrane.
+Shrinkage impacts roofs that are coated with EPDM, a synthetic polymer membrane.

-If you have questions about shrinking, try calling in a professional.
+If you have questions about shrinking or roof problems, try calling in a professional.
 Ask the roofing specialist to get the roof checked.